ThinLinc graphical connection user guide

 Clusters that have ThinLinc enabled

-Currently, ThinLinc is enabled for the Milou and Rackham clusters.
+Currently, ThinLinc is enabled for the Milou, Rackham and Bianca clusters.
 Also, any groups that have special access may be able to use ThinLinc on another machines.
+Bianca is handled a bit special.
+See Bianca user guide.

 Login node connection